Ginescag/Ginescag/README.md

 ## 🚀 Experience & Projects

-*   **PLD Space - AI Developer:** Deployed industrial-grade RAG pipelines (Qdrant, Llama 3) achieving 14s end-to-end latency[cite: 1].
-Engineered a PyTorch U-Net segmentation model for automated welding QA on the Miura 5, achieving an F1-score of 0.91[cite: 1].
+*   **PLD Space - AI Developer:** Deployed industrial-grade RAG pipelines (Qdrant, Llama 3) achieving 14s end-to-end latency.
+Engineered a PyTorch U-Net segmentation model for automated welding QA on the Miura 5, achieving an F1-score of 0.91.
-*   **Demon Attack AI:** Built reinforcement learning models (Q-Learning and Genetic Algorithms in C++) to autonomously play the Atari game using the Arcade Learning Environment[cite: 1].
+*   **Demon Attack AI:** Built reinforcement learning models (Q-Learning and Genetic Algorithms in C++) to autonomously play the Atari game using the Arcade Learning Environment.
-*   **Sabadell GO!:** Developed a fintech MVP using multi-agent flows and PSD2 banking standards at the Innovation Banking Hack Fest 2025[cite: 1].
+*   **Sabadell GO!:** Developed a fintech MVP using multi-agent flows and PSD2 banking standards at the Innovation Banking Hack Fest 2025.
-*   **Autonomous Navigation (TB3):** Co-developed a genetic algorithm for a TurtleBot3 in Gazebo using Python and ROS Noetic, integrated with a YOLO model for obstacle recognition[cite: 1].
+*   **Autonomous Navigation (TB3):** Co-developed a genetic algorithm for a TurtleBot3 in Gazebo using Python and ROS Noetic, integrated with a YOLO model for obstacle recognition.

 ---